getcellm/cellm/README.md

    docker compose -f docker-compose.Ollama.yml exec backend ollama pull gemma2:2b docker compose -f docker-compose.Ollama.yml down  // When you want to shut it down
    ```

+To use other models, pull [another supported model](https://ollama.com/library) for Ollama or change the "--model" argument to another Huggingface model for vLLM.

 Open WebUI in included in both docker compose files so you test the local model outside of Cellm.
 It is available at `http://localhost:3000`.